desihub/desidatamodel/doc/DESI_SPECTRO_DATA/NIGHT/EXPID/desi-EXPID.rst

 EXTNAME = SPECTCONS

 This is a telemetry table.
+This table contains variable-length arrays, whose length depends on the exact number of HDUs included in this file.

 Note: this is the last HDU, but its exact number will depend upon the number of cameras in included in the file.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~